ideonate/jupyter-innotater/README.md

 `indexes` is an optional array containing either integers or booleans instructing the widget to display only a subset of the inputs and targets, allowing you to focus on interesting items only.
 If `indexes` is an integer array it must contain index values.
 For example, if inputs/targets has 10 data samples, then indexes=[0,3,5] would cause the widget to show only 3 possible data samples - the 1st, 4th, and 6th of the original data source.
 If `indexes` is a boolean mask array it must have the same length as the original data source, and the widget will only show those data samples corresponding to True in the indexes array.
+The flag `keyboard_shortcuts` can be set to False to disable keyboard shortcuts - namely 'n' and 'p' for next/previous.

 ### Innotation subclasses